spiral/docs/orm/relations.md

 dump($post->photo);
 ```

-> Simple declare HAS_MANY inversion to link multiple photos to morphed parent.
+> Simply declare HAS_MANY inversion to link multiple photos to morphed parent.

 ## Many To Many